River Surface Patch-wise Detector Using Mixture Augmentation for Scum-cover-index: Applied Results

 \subsection{Training Results and Test Accuracy}

-For training classification, used 884 frame images scum occurrence in 2021.
-The 13 cameras were continuously recording the scum conditions along an urban river and monitor the scum condition.
-We divided the training and test images in a 9:1 ratio.
-The image is 720 $\times$ 1,280 in both height and width.
-We have prepared 14,404 patches for the deep learning model’s training, and the 1,470 patches for evaluating test accuracy.
-We trained the ResNet50 using a baseline model and several image augmentations such as mixup, Cutout, and RICAP.
+We trained ResNet50, ResNet101, and Inception-v3 using a baseline model and several image augmentations such as mixup, Cutout, and RICAP.
+We implemented transfer learning using the Adam optimizer, which freezes 80 percent of feature extraction part of layers and removes the classifier part in the deep network.
+Then we add our new classifier softmax layer with the three classes for the scum dataset.
+We set the number of mini-batches to 64 and computed 20 epochs that iterates 225 per one epoch in total 4,500 iterations.

-The test accuracy comparison of the patch classification and mixture image augmentation is shown in \textbf{Table 1.}.
+The test accuracy comparison of the patch classification and mixture image augmentation is shown in \textbf{Table I}.
 Here, we define the three classes of river surface conditions, C0: early scum, C1: grow-thick scum, and C2: background.
-At the three-row level of the mixup augmentation, it never achieves a higher level of accuracy than the baseline ResNet50 model.
+The mixup augmentation never achieves a higher level of accuracy than the baseline ResNet50 model at the three cases.
 The linear mixing strategy was inefficient to generalize performance.
-However, it outperformed the baseline model with test accuracy + 0.6 and on the precision + 1.7 when displaying the four rows of the Cutout augmentation.
+However, when displaying the three rows of the Cutout augmentation, it outperformed the baseline model with a test accuracy of +0.6 and precision of +1.7. augmentation.
 The highest score among ablation studies was achieved by the drop rate $d = 0.6$.
 However, the recall accuracy was the same as in the baseline model.
-The RICAP augmentation + 0.5 outperformed the recall accuracy than the baseline model.
-The RICAP has improved the test accuracy and the precision over the baseline model by + 0.3 and + 0.4, respectively.
-For scum detection and monitoring to decrease the scum-positive false error, where predict negative scum but actually scum, the recall accuracy is essential.
-Thus, we chose the ResNet50 + RICAP result, setting the pre-trained network to predict the patch probabilities and displaying the scum heatmap.
+The RICAP augmentation +0.5 outperformed the recall accuracy of the baseline model.
+RICAP has improved the test accuracy and the precision over the baseline model by +0.3 and +0.4, respectively.
+For scum detection and monitoring to decrease the scum-positive false error, where predictions negative scum are actually scum, the recall accuracy is essential.
+Therefore, we consider the results provided by RICAP as practically the best among these ResNet50 + augmentation studies.